ampropper/learning-journal/README.md

 2. Hard work
 3. A positive attitude even in the face of challenges

-As Confucius said: <It does not matter how slowly you go so long as you dont stop>.
+As Confucius said:
+<It does not matter how slowly you go so long as you dont stop.